bonaventuredossou/MLM_AL/README.md

 ## Citation
 We will share the proceeding citation as soon as possible.
 Stay tuned, and if you have liked our work, give it a star.
+You can for now access a version of the paper [here](https://drive.google.com/file/d/1HMtEyeHlwlnNEZpB6ih1CaSsXxVH-3OH/view?usp=share_link)

 ## Reach out